sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

       return m
   ```
 - `before_agent_starts` hook now has no argument aside `cat`, as all context/agent_input is directly stored and inserted into prompt based on the content of working memory (you can hook this via `agent_prompt_suffix`)

+## Tools

+- From now on we need to talk about internal and external (MCP) tools.
+Both are automatically converted to `CatTool` and made available to the agents
+- Tools can now accept multiple arguments, thanks to the implemntation provided by Emanuele Morrone (@pingdred)
+- Tool output can be a string, but now we allow also custom data structures and files via CatToolOutput (Yet TODO)

 ## Auth